tlsLizard/mini-test-app/README.md

 run TestApp.py to test your script

-features:
+what it does

-TestApp runs your script using python module 'subprocess' TestApp captures the Standard output and Standard error  of the app under test You can set a timeout after which this process is ended (default = 10s) TestApp creates a log file : test_app_myApp.log'
+- TestApp runs your script using python module 'subprocess'
+- TestApp captures the Standard output and Standard error  of the app under test
+- You can set a timeout after which this process is ended (default = 10s)
+- TestApp creates a log file : test_app_myApp.log'

 #WIP picture of sample output (test_app_hello.log)